ossrs/srs-docs/src/pages/faq.md

   > 1. The most common reason for high latency is using the VLC player, which has a latency of tens of seconds.
 Please switch to the SRS H5 player.
   > 1. Latency is related to each link, not just SRS reducing latency.
 It is also related to the push tool (FFmpeg/OBS) and the player.
 Please refer to [Realtime](/docs/v4/doc/sample-realtime) and follow the steps to set up a low-latency environment.
 Don't start with your own fancy operations, just follow the documentation.
   > 1. If you still find high latency after following the steps, how to troubleshoot?
 Please refer to [#2742](https://github.com/ossrs/srs/issues/2742)
+* `HLS Latency`: About the latency of HLS.
+  > 1. HLS has a large delay, and it takes a long time to watch after switching content.
+How to reduce HLS latency?
+Refer to the [link](https://video.stackexchange.com/a/36923/42693).
+  > 1. How to config SRS for [HLS Latency](/docs/v6/doc/hls#hls-low-latency)
+* `Benchmark`: Measuring and testing latency.
+  > 1. How to measure and optimize live streaming latency, latency in different stages and protocols, how to improve and measure latency, refer to this [link](https://stackoverflow.com/a/70402476/17679565).

 <a name='performance'></a> <a name='memory'></a>